-- 3.19 The standards of monitoring provided in all locations where emergency procedures are performed, including non-theatre locations, should be the same as those provided in theatres.
-This includes temperature and end tidal CO2 in recovery. - 3.20 Appropriate equipment for invasive blood pressure, central venous pressure and cardiac output monitoring should be readily available. - 3.21 Equipment for monitoring the depth of anaesthesia should be available for patients receiving emergency anaesthesia (e.g. processed EEG) particularly if total intravenous anaesthesia is used for emergency surgery.
+- 3.20 The standards of monitoring provided in all locations where emergency procedures are performed, including non-theatre locations, should be the same as those provided in theatres.110 This includes temperature and end tidal CO2 in recovery. - 3.21 Appropriate equipment for invasive blood pressure, central venous pressure and cardiac output monitoring should be readily available. - 3.22 Equipment for monitoring the depth of anaesthesia should be available for patients receiving emergency anaesthesia (e.g. processed EEG) particularly if total intravenous anaesthesia and/ or neuromuscular blocking agent is used for emergency surgery.
+119,120